Technologies for petroleum exploration and production from lakes, piers and out of sight of land.

 More Offshore Resources

-For educators, students, and researchers, recommended books and a reading list (with links to Amazon books) has been derived from the American Oil & Gas Historical Society’s “This Week in Petroleum History.”
-Included is the 2019 book Breaking the Gas Ceiling: Women in the Offshore Oil and Gas Industry, which offers personal accounts from offshore pioneers — see Women of the Offshore Petroleum Industry tell Their Stories
+For educators, students, and researchers, recommended books and a reading list (with links to Amazon books) adapted from the American Oil & Gas Historical Society’s “This Week in Petroleum History.”
+Included is the 2019 book Breaking the Gas Ceiling: Women in the Offshore Oil and Gas Industry, which offers personal accounts from offshore pioneers — see Women of the Offshore Petroleum Industry tell Their Stories.

 For offshore history books, many professional societies and associations (see national and state contacts) offer recommendations.
 AOGHS provides links to other resources related to petroleum history.